-And while not my first greens powder, Athletic Greens—also called AG1—is certainly the most popular brand I’ve given a shake.
+And while not my first greens powder, AG1 (formerly Athletic Greens) is certainly the most popular brand I’ve given a shake.
 I tried it for a month to see what the hype was about.

 What Is Athletic Greens (AG1)?

-Athletic Greens launched in earnest in 2010, but the brand didn’t really make an impact until recently.
+AG1 launched in earnest in 2010, but the brand didn’t really make an impact until recently.
 The product falls into a category called greens powders and is essentially a powdered super vitamin you dump into water and shake up before consuming.
-Unlike a standard multivitamin, though, the stuff in Athletic Greens is derived mostly from whole foods, and the makeup is far more wide-reaching than a vitamin supplement.
+Unlike a standard multivitamin, though, the stuff in AG1 is derived mostly from whole foods, and the makeup is far more wide-reaching than a vitamin supplement.
 More on that shortly.

 What’s Good About Athletic Greens?